Charles III of Navarre: Marital problems

-Still estranged from his wife, Charles underwent coronation alone in 1390.
+Still estranged from Eleanor, Charles underwent coronation alone in 1390.
 From that year on, Charles made a series of moves to repair his marriage, the first of which was to assure Eleanor that he intended to be succeeded by the issue of their marriage.
 He summoned their eldest daughter, Joan, to Navarre to be sworn in as heir presumptive to the throne.
 The ceremony, attended by the nobility of Navarre and Castilian envoys, was held on 25 July.
 Eleanor did not find this sufficient, but the death of her brother John and the accession of her nephew King Henry III of Castile, who was less sympathetic to her cause, forced her to compromise.
 She demanded further assurances of her safety, and Charles accordingly swore on the Christian cross before Castilian representatives that he "would not kill nor maim nor seize nor allow her to be killed or maimed or seized" and that he "would protect the life and health of the said queen with all of his power" and "otherwise treat [her] in all things as a good husband should treat his wife".
 Eleanor then returned to Navarre, reuniting with Charles in November 1394 in Tudela.

 Soon after their reconciliation, Charles and Eleanor had another daughter, Isabel, born in July 1396.
 The following September, Charles affirmed the succession rights of all five of their daughters.
 The birth of long-awaited sons, Charles in June 1397 and Louis in 1402, was a triumph for the king and queen.
 The young Charles was confirmed as heir apparent to the throne, but both he and Louis died in 1402.
 The royal couple had another daughter, Margaret, the next year, and Charles held on to the hope that he would have a son with Eleanor until at least 1412.
 The king and queen appear to have had no disputes after Eleanor's coronation in 1403, and Charles entrusted her with regency of the kingdom while he visited his French fiefs.